darktable-org/dtdocs/content/module-reference/processing-modules/color-balance.md

 ---

-_Note: Although this module acts on RGB colors its location in pixelpipe puts it into the Lab color space.
-Accordingly the module converts from Lab to RGB, performs its color adjustments, and then converts back to Lab._
+**Note:** Although this module acts on RGB colors its location in the pixelpipe puts it into the Lab color space.
+Accordingly the module converts from Lab to RGB, performs its color adjustments, and then converts back to Lab.

 ---